 As the law is silent and the courts have not expressed a view on the issue of whether communications between a lawyer and client, including a confession made by a defendant to an attorney, can be used as evidence in court, it is possible that such communications could be seized by a prosecutor irrespective of where they are located.

 According to the Attorney Regulation Act, attorneys who are employed exclusively to practice law by legal persons or foundations under an employment or retainer relationship are defined as in-house attorneys.
-In-house attorneys shall join the local bar association of the place where they are employed.
-Therefore, they must act in accordance with the Lawyer Ethics Rules and the Attorney Regulation Act.
-While in-house counsel who are licensed lawyers in Taiwan and are admitted to a bar association may refuse to testify, such protection does not extend to in-house counsel who are not licensed in Taiwan.
+In-house attorneys join the local bar association of the place where they are employed.
+Therefore, they must act in accordance with the Attorneys’ Code of Ethics and the Attorney Regulation Act.
+While in-house attorneys who are licensed lawyers in Taiwan and are admitted to a bar association may refuse to testify, such protection does not extend to in-house counsel who are not licensed in Taiwan.

-The laws in Taiwan are silent on whether written communication between licensed in-house lawyers may be kept in strict confidence and free from criminal investigation or evidence investigation in a civil lawsuit.
+The laws in Taiwan are silent on whether written communications between licensed in-house lawyers may be kept in strict confidence and free from criminal investigation or evidence investigation in a civil lawsuit.

 Under the Norm of Professional Ethics for Certified Public Accountant of Taiwan, CPAs must maintain the confidentiality of the cases in which they are engaged.
-Unless it is with the consent of the client or in accordance with the provision of professional standards or laws or regulations, CPAs must not disclose details of their matters.
+Unless it is with the client's consent or in accordance with the provision of professional standards or laws or regulations, CPAs must not disclose details of their matters.

 Under the Criminal Code, a CPA who discloses confidential information without a legitimate reason may be imprisoned for up to one year.
-Alternatively, he or she may be detained, or a fine of up to TWD 50,000 may be imposed.
+Alternatively, they may be detained, or a fine of up to TWD 50,000 (approximately USD 1,695) may be imposed.

-Under the Code of Criminal Procedures, CPAs may refuse to testify in a criminal proceeding if their testimony would disclose their client's confidential information, unless they are permitted to disclose such information by the client.
+Under the Code of Criminal Procedure, CPAs may refuse to testify in a criminal proceeding if their testimony would disclose their client's confidential information, unless the client permits them to disclose such information.
 This right is only granted to CPAs.
 Clients have no legal ground to require their CPAs to refuse to testify if their CPAs decide to do so.